 There have also been some issues noted with the vignette replacement process, with some applicants receiving a fresh (but shortened) grant of entry clearance.
 Please contact us for assistance if this has occurred.

 Any applicant intending to leave the UK in order to submit a new visa application from abroad should consider the Home Office’s latest published guidance, which confirms that applicants with a visa expiry date after 31 August 2020 may be allowed to submit their visa application within the UK where they would normally be required to submit this from abroad but the application is urgent.
 See the ‘Moving immigration category’ section of this guide for more information.

 Applicants should also ensure they remain up-to-date on any local restrictions which may affect the submission of their application and contact the VAC to reschedule a booked appointment as appropriate.
 For example, where VACs are open, applicants must take into account and clear any applicable self-isolation period before they attend the appointment.
 Applicants must also comply with any local requirements relating to travel restrictions.
 For example, many Australian citizens and permanent residents are not allowed to travel overseas unless they apply for and are granted an exemption.
 There is also an email process for South Africans to request permission to travel overseas.

 In exceptional circumstances, it is possible to request a visa waiver in order to enter the UK as a visitor.
 Requests can be submitted by email to CIH@homeoffice.gov.uk setting out the urgent, compelling or compassionate reasons.
-Each request will be considered on case-by-case basis, but this option may prove particularly helpful for those with a pressing business need to come to the UK, or for family members of British nationals and settled persons.
+Each request will be considered on case-by-case basis, but this option is unlikely to be available if the relevant VAC is currently open.

 Applying from within the UK